Elton John praises Blackpool footballer Jake Daniels after coming out

 17-year-old Daniels made the announcement yesterday (May 16), telling Sky Sports News that he felt ready to “be myself” after “a long time of lying” about who he is.

-The Blackpool forward, who said that his “team-mates have all been so supportive about it and everyone has had my back” since he made his decision to publicly come out, is the only openly gay active men’s footballer.
+The Blackpool forward, who said that his “team-mates have all been so supportive about it and everyone has had my back” since he made his decision to publicly come out, is the only openly gay active men’s footballer in the UK.
 Justin Fashanu was the last professional player to do so back in 1990.

 Daniels has received support from around the world since he made his announcement, with John praising the footballer’s “courageous and game-changing statement”.